-The interest in our spring bull sales was totally unbelievable!
+The interest in our 2020 bull sales was totally unbelievable!
 As expected, many of the bulls were purchased by repeat customers — but there was an unusually high number of new customers wanting to purchase their first PCC Solar Bull.
 They see the light and are very excited about creating a better future for their families.
 They know the old horse needs to be put out to pasture.
 They know that if they don’t change horses, they will eventually go broke — forcing their kids and grandkids to get jobs in the city.

 It’s as though the beef industry is at a major turning point in which a high percentage of cow-calf producers finally understand what Pharo Cattle Company has been talking about and promoting for the last 30 years.
 We really get pumped up visiting with these producers because they’re pumped up.
 They are excited about taking the first few steps of the “Ten Steps to Double Your Profits.”
-They all wish they had started sooner — but we assure them that in just a few years, they will be two to four times more profitable than all of their neighbors.
+They all wish they had started sooner — but we assure them that in just a few years, they will be two to five times more profitable than all of their neighbors.